MarcinDoga/AthermoBase/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing us at AthermoBase@int.pl We take all reports seriously and aim to address issues promptly.
+If you discover a security vulnerability, please report it by emailing us at AthermoBase.support@int.pl We take all reports seriously and aim to address issues promptly.